electricitymaps/electricitymaps-contrib/README.md

 The `session` object is a [python request](http://docs.python-requests.org/en/master/) session that you can re-use to make HTTP requests.

 The production values should never be negative.
-Use `null`, or ommit the key, if a specific production mode is not known.
+Use `None`, or omit the key if a specific production mode is not known.
 Storage values can be both positive (when storing energy) or negative (when the storage is emptied).

 The parser can also return an array of objects if multiple time values can be fetched.
 The backend will automatically update past values properly.

 Once you're done, add your parser to the [zones.json](https://github.com/tmrowco/electricitymap/tree/master/config/zones.json) and [exchanges.json](https://github.com/tmrowco/electricitymap/tree/master/config/exchanges.json) configuration files.
+Finally update the [real-time sources](#real-time-electricity-data-sources).

-For more info, check out the [example](https://github.com/tmrowco/electricitymap/tree/master/parsers/example.py) or browse existing [parsers](https://github.com/tmrowco/electricitymap/tree/master/parsers).
+For more info, check out the [example parser](https://github.com/tmrowco/electricitymap/tree/master/parsers/example.py) or browse existing [parsers](https://github.com/tmrowco/electricitymap/tree/master/parsers).

 ### Testing parsers locally
 We've added a testing server locally.
 In order to test your parser, you can run